-The Elective Program provides a Master of Arts degree without a recommendation for the California Pupil Personnel Services Credential for school counseling.
+The Elective Program provides a Master of Arts degree in counseling and guidance, which does not fulfill the requirements for the California Pupil Personnel Services Credential in school counseling.
 It is of interest to counselors in higher education, residence hall supervisors, social service and mental health workers, classroom teachers, administrators, youth workers, and others in nonschool, helping professions.
 Applicants who wish to become counselors in public schools or in the Seventh-day Adventist system are advised to enter the State Credential Program rather than the Elective Program.